LoopKit/loopdocs/docs/loop-3/add-cgm.md

 ![graphic showing some of the CGMs available with Loop 3](img/loop-3-setting-add-cgm.svg){width="500"}
 {align="center"}

-### Dexcom G5 and G6 CGM
+### Dexcom G5, G6, ONE

-To use the Dexcom G5 and G6:
+To use the Dexcom G5, G6 or ONE:

+* Select Dexcom model, use G6 for either G6 or ONE
 * Dexcom app must be running on the Loop iPhone and paired to an active transmitter
 * User must enter that active transmitter ID in the location indicated by the red rectangle in the graphic below
 * Do not enter your Share Credentials